 Bubble corals do not need any additional nutrients as long as a quality marine salt mix is being used.
 The main nutrients these corals need are nitrates, phosphates, calcium, magnesium, and stable alkalinity; contrary to once-popular belief, corals need available nitrates and phosphates for the best health.

 Because bubble corals make their own skeletons, they heavily rely on calcium, magnesium, and alkalinity for steady growth.
-These parameters are usually maintained through regular water changes, though they might need to be dosed if keeping larger colonies of LPS and/or keeping small polyp stony corals (SPS) as well.
+These parameters are maintained through regular water changes, though they need to be dosed if keeping larger colonies of LPS and/or keeping small polyp stony corals (SPS) as well.

 Feeding

 Unlike other species of LPS, bubble corals appreciate being fed every now and then.
-They get the majority of their food from the water column, but will usually willingly accept any supplemental feedings.
+They get the majority of their food from the water column, but will willingly accept any supplemental feedings.

 My Recommendation